IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Similarly, `get_sCO2_unit_cost` can be called to include cost correlations for equipment in supercritical CO2 power cycle plants and the method `get_ASU_cost` calls costing for equipment in air separation units.
 The method `costing_initialization` exists to initialize pp, sCO2 and ASU costing blocks.

-The methods `get_fixed_OM_costs` and `get_variable_OM_costs` calculate operating and maintenance costs for fixed (operating labor, maintenance labor, admin/support labor, property taxes and insurance, maintenance materials) and variable (fuel, consumable and waste disposal costs for either electricity or hydrogen production indexed by time), respectively.
+The methods `get_fixed_OM_costs` and `get_variable_OM_costs` calculate operating and maintenance costs for fixed (operating labor, maintenance labor, admin/support labor, property taxes and insurance, maintenance materials) and variable (fuel, consumable and waste disposal costs for electricity production indexed by time), respectively.
 The methods `initialize_fixed_OM_costs` and `initialize_variable_OM_costs` exist to initialize fixed and variable O&M costing blocks.
+To build all operating and maintanence costs sequentially, users may call the `build_process_costs` method.

 Several reporting methods exist (`report`, `display_total_plant_costs`, `display_bare_erected_costs`, `display_equipment_costs`, `get_total_TPC`, `display_flowsheet_cost`) as well as a check on supercritical CO2 bounds (`check_sCO2_costing_bounds`).

+Finally, `custom_power_plant_currency_units` appends custom units for power plant scenarios to the existing registered Pyomo currency units dictionary.

 Details are given for each method later in this documentation; however, there are many similarities between methods as described below:

 Costing sub-blocks
 ^^^^^^^^^^^^^^^^^^

-In general, when `get_PP_costing or get_sCO2_unit_cost` is called on an instance of a unit model, a new sub-block is created on that unit named `costing` (i.e. `flowsheet.unit.costing`).
+In general, when `get_PP_costing` or `get_sCO2_unit_cost` is called on an instance of a unit model, a new sub-block is created on that unit named `costing` (i.e. `flowsheet.unit.costing`).
 All variables and constraints related to costing will be constructed within this new block (see detailed documentation for each unit for details on these variables and constraints).